Diffusion of charged particles in a stochastic force-free magnetic field: Force-free field

-where $L_0$ is the correlation length of the magnetic field, $\bb$ is the magnitude of large-scale magnetic field, $\beta$ is the index of the spectrum.
-For the Kolmogorov spectrum $\beta = 1/3$.
-Averaging over the spectrum has the form
+Actually expression~(\ref{BSpectrum}) describes the root mean square of magnetic field fluctuations of scale $r$.
+Here $\bb$ is the magnitude of large-scale magnetic field and $L_0$ is the correlation length.
+For the Kolmogorov spectrum \mbox{$\beta = 1/3$}.
+To average $D$ over the spectrum we use the following model.
+We suppose that the scale $r$ of magnetic field variation is equal to the size of the magnetic cell, so we choose $\al = 2\pi/r$ and have a consistent formula